dotnet/docs-maui/docs/troubleshooting.md

 ::: moniker-end

 This problem typically results from having an x86 and x64 SDK installed, and the x86 version is being used.
 Visual Studio and .NET MAUI require the x64 .NET SDK.
-If your operating system has a system-wide `PATH` variable that is resolving the x86 SDK first, you'll need to fix that by either removing the x86 .NET SDK from the `PATH` variable, or promoting the x64 .NET SDK so that it resolves first.
+If your operating system has a system-wide `PATH` variable that is resolving the x86 SDK first, you need to fix that by either removing the x86 .NET SDK from the `PATH` variable, or promoting the x64 .NET SDK so that it resolves first.
 For more information on troubleshooting x86 vs x64 SDK resolution, see [Install .NET on Windows - Troubleshooting](/dotnet/core/install/windows#it-was-not-possible-to-find-any-installed-net-core-sdks).

 <!--
 ## The WINDOWS `#if` directive is broken